mongodb/mongo-c-driver/CONTRIBUTING.md

  * Linux (RHEL 5 and newer)
  * FreeBSD (10 and newer)
- * Windows (Vista a newer)
+ * Windows (Vista and newer)
+ * macOS (10.8 and newer)
  * Solaris x86_64/SPARC (11 and newer)
- * SmartOS (Solaris based)
- * Possibly more if users show an interest.
  * ARM/SPARC/x86/x86_64

 ### Licensing

 Some of the mongo-c-driver users embed the library statically in their products.
-Therefore, the driver needs to be liberally licensed (as opposed to the authors usual preference of LGPL-2+).
-Therefore, all contributions must also be under this license.
+Therefore, the driver and all contributions must be liberally licensed.
 As a policy, we have chosen Apache 2.0 as the license for the project.

 ### Coding Style